 Keeping the momentum going from the previous issues it was good to see Franklin Richards being kept as the main focus for most of X-Men/Fantastic Four #4.
-Throughout this series we’ve seen how Franklin’s power problems has been used to show us that he is at a crossroad moment in his life.
-Does he take that next step in embracing being a mutant or does he continue living under his parents roof as a Fantastic Four member?
+Throughout this series, we’ve seen how Franklin’s power problems have been used to show us that he is at a crossroad moment in his life.
+Does he take that next step in embracing being a mutant or does he continue living under his parents’ roof as a Fantastic Four member?

-Doctor Doom involvement in all of this as the antagonist for X-Men/Fantastic Four was also interesting.
+Doctor Doom’s involvement in all of this as the antagonist for X-Men/Fantastic Four was also interesting.
 Zdarsky does an excellent job writing as both the ultimate nationalist and narcissist.
-Throughout this story Doctor Doom has made the excuse of using mutants and Franklin Richards as a means to protecting Latvaria.
+Throughout this story, Doctor Doom has made the excuse of using mutants and Franklin Richards as a means of protecting Latvaria.
 At the same time, Doctor Doom does not hide the fact that his desire to be the one leading what he believes human evolution should be.